-If You Enroll Health Care, Critical Illness and Group Legal Plan Coverage Begins Basic Life, Basic AD&PL, OAD&PL, Business Travel Accident and Long-Term Disability Coverage Begins Supplemental Life and Supplemental AD&PL Coverage Begins When you first join Chevron Phillips Chemical As of your Voluntary Benefits Effective Date, if you complete the enrollment process and provide any required documentation within 31 days of becoming eligible.
-As of your Basic Benefits Effective Date, but only if you're actively at work on that day.
-Otherwise, coverage begins after you complete one full day of work once you return to your As of your Voluntary Benefits Effective Date, but only if you're actively at work on that day.
-Otherwise, coverage begins after you complete one full day of work once you return to your regular work schedule. regular work schedule.
+If You Enroll Health Care, Critical Illness and Group Legal Plan Coverage Begins Basic Life, Basic AD&PL, OAD&PL, Business Travel Accident and Long-Term Disability Coverage Begins Supplemental Life and Supplemental AD&PL Coverage Begins When you first join Chevron Phillips Chemical As of your date of hire.
+As of your date of hire, but only if you're actively at work on that day.
+Otherwise, coverage begins after you complete one full day of work once you return to As of your date of hire, but only if you're actively at work on that day.
+Otherwise, coverage begins after you complete one full day of work once you return to your regular work schedule. your regular work schedule.
 Supplemental life insurance may require EOI before it is effective.
 For more information, see When Evidence of Insurability (EOI) Is Required on page A-6.
 When you become eligible due to a change in your employee status As of the effective date of the status change, provided you timely enroll.
 As of the effective date of the status change, but only if you're actively at work on that day.
 Otherwise, coverage begins after you complete one full day of work once you return to your regular work schedule.
 As of the effective date of the status change, but only if you're actively at work on that day.
 Otherwise, coverage begins after you complete one full day of work once you return to your regular work schedule.
 During open enrollment As of the effective date of coverage, which is typically January 1 of the new plan year.
 On the later of: The effective date of coverage, which is typically January 1 of the new plan year, or The date your - or your dependent's - EOI, if required, is approved by MetLife.
-When you have a qualified status change due to any life event other than birth/adoption of a child (including marriage, spouse loses other coverage, spouse gains other coverage, after-tax insurance decrease, etc.) As of the first calendar day of the month following your qualified status change event, if the qualified status change event occurs on any day other than the first calendar day of the month.
-As of the date of the qualified status change event, if the qualified status change event occurs on the first calendar day of the month.
-For your spouse and associated dependents as of the first day of the month following your date of marriage, or your date of marriage if it is the first day of the month, provided you timely enroll.
-When you have a qualified status change due to birth or adoption of an eligible child As of the date of the qualified status change, provided you timely enroll.
+When you have a qualified status change due to any life event other than birth/ adoption of a child (including marriage, spouse loses other coverage, spouse gains other coverage, after-tax insurance decrease, etc.) As of the first calendar day of the month following your qualified status change event, if the qualified status change event occurs on any day other than the first calendar day of the month.
+As of the date of the qualified status change event, if the qualified status change event occurs on the first calendar day of the For your spouse and associated dependents as of the first day of the month following your date of marriage, or your date of marriage if it is the first day of the month, provided you timely enroll.
+When you have a qualified status change due to birth or adoption of an eligible child month.
+As of the date of the qualified status change, provided you timely enroll.
 As of the date of the qualified status change.
 As of the date of the qualified status change, provided you timely enroll.